On this page:

 What does it do?

-The Search Terms N-Grams breaks down search queries into individual words and shows the top 100 one-word search terms based on the selected metric (impressions, clicks, conversions, etc).
-You can click on words and phrases to add them to shared negative lists as well.
+The Search Terms N-Grams breaks down search queries into individual words or phrases and shows the top 100 search terms based on the selected metric (impressions, clicks, conversions, etc).
+You can also click on words and phrases to add them to shared negative lists.

 Why should you use it?